 Neil Dixon originally studied as a Medicinal Chemist and then went on study small molecule-membrane protein interactions during his PhD using a range of biochemical and biophysical techniques.
 He then trained in Chemical and Synthetic Biology at the University of Manchester.
-He currently holds a BBSRC David Phillips Fellowship in Synthetic Biology and BBSRC/RSE Enterprise fellowship based at the Manchester Institute of Biotechnology (MIB).
+He previously held a BBSRC David Phillips Fellowship in Synthetic Biology and BBSRC/RSE Enterprise fellowship based at the Manchester Institute of Biotechnology (MIB).
 He is interested in applying molecular based approaches to both understand and harness the power of biological systems.

 Research Fellow: Rosa Morra

 I am a research fellow in the lab of Dr Neil Dixon.
 I obtained my PhD in Industrial Biotechnology at the University of Naples in Italy.
-After that, I gained extensive experience in the fields of biochemistry, structural, molecular and cell biology working as a postdoctoral research associate at Emory University (US), at the University of Oxford (UK), and then at the Manchester Cancer Research Centre.
+After that, I gained extensive experience in the fields of biochemistry, structural, molecular and cell biology working as a PDRA at Emory University (US), at the University of Oxford (UK), and then at the Manchester Cancer Research Centre.
 During this time, I have been leading projects focusing on studying the regulation, function and structure of genes involved in chromatin and protein modifications.
 I then moved to the MIB to apply my experience in gene expression control in the context of synthetic biology working to develop and characterise novel bacterial protein production system with improved attributes.
 My current research is focused on engineering bacterial stress response pathways to enhance host protein expression and secretion capabilities, develop microbial biosensors, and establish bacterial co-culture with nutritional dependencies as model system to study microbial interaction to improve product yield during biotransformation processes.

 PDRA: Micaela Chacon